How to Write a Career Change Cover Letter That Gets Results

 The Secret Sauce: Research and Customization

-Here's something interesting about successful career change cover letters - they demonstrate deep understanding of the target industry.
-To put it another way, your research should inform every aspect of your letter.
+Successful career change cover letters demonstrate deep understanding of the target industry.
+Your research should inform every aspect of your letter.
 This means:

 Structuring Your Letter for Maximum Impact

-On a related note, the structure of your career change cover letter matters significantly.
-Consider this framework that's proven particularly effective:
+The structure of your career change cover letter matters significantly.
+Consider this proven framework:

 First Paragraph: The Hook